 An accent wall is a fun way to add personality to a room, without feeling like it's just too much.
 This is particularly helpful in small rooms.
 Wallpaper or paint the wall behind your bed, but leave the rest of the walls neutral.

 Clutter is going to show up much more in a small bedroom than a large one, so keep everything contained.
 If possible, pare down and keep only what you really need in the room.
+If you need all of your belongings, keep things organized and stored efficiently, so things don't get out of hand.

-Get an Oversized Sconce
+Add an Oversized Sconce

 An oversized sconce creates a trompe l'oeil effect to make your space appear larger.
 It also conserves floor space, eliminating the need for a floor lamp, and doubles as décor.